GracesGames/InteractiveTileMap/docs/documentation.md

 # 3 Clean-up tiles

 Some objects on the tile map can consist of multiple tiles.
 From all these tiles only one needs to be replaced with the flipbook or actor.
-The other tiles should just be cleared, and this can be done with the Clear Tile Identifers or Clear Tile User Data list.
+The other tiles should just be cleared, and this can be done with the Clear Tile Identifiers or Clear Tile User Data list.

 In the example tile map, this is done for the Barrier, which consists of two tiles.
 The top tile is replaced with the actor while the bottom tile is cleared.